-The flaming sword is a great ornamental decorative plant which is fairly easy to grow.
-The main requirements is the correct amount of light and NOT to over-water.
+The flaming sword is a great ornamental decorative plant that is fairly easy to grow.
+The main requirements are the correct amount of light and NOT to over-water.

-Plant dies: After flowering as mentioned above it is time for this plant to die it's natural death.
+- The plant dies: After flowering as mentioned above it is time for this plant to die its natural death.
 If it has not bloomed as yet, then the possible cause could be over-watering.

-Insects: Mealy bug and scale can be a problem.
+- Insects: Mealy bugs and scale can be a problem.

 Mary is our ultimate indoor gardening oracle.
 After many years of watching her very own indoor expo bloom, Mary has found us and today she is actively sharing her experience with our readers on a daily basis.
 Mary is a Political Science graduate, but one who has found a beautiful way of merging her full-time job with a drop of relaxation: indoor gardening.
 If you have any questions for Mary about house plants, indoor gardening, or caring techniques, drop her a line in the comments sections!

 I was given a flaming sword offset that I’ve placed in a small cup in moist soil.
 My question is, when do I have to place the water vase?
 Where exactly in the pot?
 And how?